Notice

 You are now leaving the high school website and entering the university site.

-The Levitt Lab FAQs
+ASU Prep Tempe Levitt Lab FAQs

 • What does “mastery-based learning” mean?

-Mastery means demonstrating deep understanding and skill proficiency rather than simply passing tests.
-Students showcase their learning through hands-on activities, presentations and problem-solving tasks that reflect real-life situations.
+Students showcase their learning through hands-on activities, presentations and problem-solving tasks that reflect real-world situations.

 • What makes this school different from others?